AdobeDocs/dynamic-media-classic.en/help/using/uploading-encoding-videos.md

 ### FPS (frames per second) {#fps-frames-per-second}

-In the United States and Japan, most video is shot at 29.97 frames per second (FPS); in Europe, most video is shot at 25 FPS.
-The film is shot at 24 FPS.
+Most video in the United States and Japan is shot at 29.97 frames per second (FPS); most video in other locations is shot at 25 FPS.
+Film is shot at 24 FPS.

 Choose a video encoding preset that matches the FPS rate of your primary video file.
 For example, if your primary video is 25 FPS, choose an encoding preset with 25 FPS.
 By default, all custom encodings use the primary video file's FPS.
-For this reason that specifying the FPS setting when you create a video encoding preset is not necessary.
+For this reason, specifying the FPS setting when you create a video encoding preset is not necessary.

 ### Video encoding dimensions {#video-encoding-dimensions}

 For optimal results, select encoding dimensions such that the source video is a whole multiple of all your encoded videos.

-To calculate this ratio, you divide source width by encoded width to get the width ratio.
-Then, you divide source height by encoded height to get the height ratio.
+To get the width ratio, divide source width by encoded width.
+To get the height ratio, divide source height by encoded height.

 If the resulting ratio is a whole integer, it means that the video is optimally scaled.
-If the resulting ratio is not a whole integer, it impacts video quality by leaving leftover pixel artifacts on the display.
+If the resulting ratio is not a whole integer, it impacts video quality by leaving residual pixel artifacts on the display.
 This effect is most noticeable when the video has text.

 As an example, suppose that your source video is 1920 &times; 1080.
 In the following table, the three encoded videos provide the optimal encoding settings to use.